Mihai-P/yii2-core/README.md

 ...
 ];
 ```

+### Note

+Please define what actually needs doing here.
+Do both files need modifying or just the one
+and in that case which one?
+Are you seriously hard coding URLs into the config?

 In your common/config/params.php define the mandrill details and the logo for the notification.
 Change to your details.
 ```php